-An opinion from the Independent Auditor and the Actuary are included in this report along with a summary investment report from the Board's Investment Consultant.
+An opinion from the Independent Auditor and a certification letter from the Actuary are included in this report along with a summary investment report from the Board's Investment Consultant.
 The Consultants and Investment Managers retained by the Board are listed in the following section of this report.